Lukao188/DefaultWeb/README.md

 # FirstRepo
-This is a repository used for Git Advanced commands practice.
+This is a repo used for Git Advanced commands practice.